Exploring $\rm Mg^{2+}$ and $\rm Ca^{2+}$ Conductors Via Solid-State Metathesis Reactions: Results

-\red{Meanwhile, in \textbf{Figures {\ref {Figure_2}h,i}}, a periodic absence of 1/4 of the honeycomb array of $\rm Ni$ within the slab is evident.
-The missing $\rm Ni$ atoms relocate between the intra- and inter-slabs, thus coexisting with $\rm Mg$, as indicated by the HAADF intensity.
-In fact, the inter-slab $\rm Mg$ / $\rm Ni$ atoms shift towards the voids (vacancies) in the intra-slabs, resulting in distorted $\rm MgO_6$ / $\rm NiO_6$ octahedra (\textbf{Supplementary Figure 13}).
-As a result, there is a one-to-one correlation between the emergent displacement pattern in the inter-slabs and the location on the vacancies in the intra-slabs. \textbf{Figures \ref{Figure_1}b,c,h,i} and \textbf{Figures \ref{Figure_2}b,c} also exhibit this correlation between vacancies and displacements observed in \textbf{Figures {\ref {Figure_2}h,i}}, corresponding to global wave-like or sawtooth-like patterns (akin to a sawtooth function or castle rim function) across the $a, b$-axes, stacked in-phase ($0^{\circ}$) and/or out-of-phase ($180^{\circ}$) along the $c$-axis ({\it i.e.}, across the slabs), \textit{albeit} indiscernible at the local level of the unit cell (\textbf{Supplementary Figure 26}).
-This kind of emergence of periodicity is antagonistic to concepts such as aperiodic lattices/tilings (\textit{e.g.} the Einstein problem\cite{klaassen2022forcing}), whereby locally identical unit cells leads to emergence of global aperiodicity.} In an effort to explore material classes containing calcium, solid-state metathetic reactions were conducted using $\rm Ca$ salt at 500 $^\circ$C (see \textbf{\nameref{Section: Methods}} and \textbf{Supplementary Information} section).
-The reaction involving honeycomb-layered $\rm Na_2Mg_2TeO_6$ and $\rm Ca(NO_3)_2$ at 500 $^\circ$C produces a distinctive framework (\textbf{Figures {\ref {Figure_3}a,b,c,d,e,f}}), where half of the $\rm Mg$ atoms translocate between the (inter/intra-)slabs, resulting in systematically arranged \red{vacancies} within the slabs.
+In an effort to explore material classes containing calcium, solid-state metathetic reactions were conducted using $\rm Ca$ salt at 500 $^\circ$C (see \textbf{\nameref{Section: Methods}} and \textbf{Supplementary Information} section (\textbf{Supplementary Tables 6 and 7})).
+The reaction involving honeycomb-layered $\rm Na_2Mg_2TeO_6$ and $\rm Ca(NO_3)_2$·$\rm 4H_2O$ ($\rm Na_2Mg_2TeO_6$ + $\rm Ca(NO_3)_2$·$\rm 4H_2O \ce{->} \rm CaMg_2TeO_6$ + $\rm 2NaNO_3$ + $\rm 4H_2O$ $\uparrow$) at 500 $^\circ$C produces a distinctive framework (\textbf{Figures {\ref {Figure 6}a,b,c,d,e,f}}), where half of the $\rm Mg$ atoms translocate between the (inter/intra-)slabs, resulting in systematically arranged \red{vacancies} within the slabs.
 This arrangement extends to the positions of $\rm Ca$, $\rm Mg$, and \red{vacancies} between these slabs.
-The crystal structure of $\rm Ca_2MgTeO_6$ (or equivalently $\rm Mg_2CaTeO_6$) mirrors the ilmenite-type $\rm Mg_3TeO_6$, with measured lattice parameters $a$ = 5.30 \AA, $c$ = 14.13 \AA (acentric space group $R$3). $\mathrm{Mg_2CaTeO_6}$ exhibits an expanded unit cell dimension compared to the ilmenite-type $\mathrm{Mg_3TeO_6}$ (\textbf{Supplementary Figure 14}), owing to the larger Shannon-Prewitt ionic radius of $\mathrm{Ca^{2+}}$ in octahedral coordination with oxygen atoms in comparison to $\mathrm{Mg^{2+}}$.\cite {shannon1976revised} Moreover, the $\rm CaO_6$ and $\rm MgO_6$ octahedra exhibit distortion, with each atom deviating significantly towards the \red{vacancies} from the centre.
-Further, the intricate stacking nature of the slabs is evident in \textbf{ Figure {\ref {Figure_3}d}}, entailing the rotation of Te slabs -- a structural disorder that has also been observed in vacancy-type $\rm MgNi_2TeO_6$ (\textbf{Supplementary Figure 15}), vacancy-type $\rm MgZn_2TeO_6$ (\textbf{Supplementary Figure 16}) and honeycomb-layered $\rm Na_3Ni_2SbO_6$\cite {xiao2020}.
+The crystal structure of $\rm Ca_2MgTeO_6$ (or equivalently $\rm Mg_2CaTeO_6$) mirrors the ilmenite-type $\rm Mg_3TeO_6$, with measured lattice parameters $a$ = 5.30 \AA, $c$ = 14.13 \AA (acentric space group $R$3). $\mathrm{Mg_2CaTeO_6}$ exhibits an expanded unit cell dimension compared to the ilmenite-type $\mathrm{Mg_3TeO_6}$ (\textbf{Supplementary Figure 46}), owing to the larger Shannon-Prewitt ionic radius of $\mathrm{Ca^{2+}}$ in octahedral coordination with oxygen atoms in comparison to $\mathrm{Mg^{2+}}$.\cite {shannon1976revised} Moreover, the $\rm CaO_6$ and $\rm MgO_6$ octahedra exhibit distortion, with each atom deviating significantly towards the \red{vacancies} from the centre.
+Further, the intricate stacking nature of the slabs is evident in \textbf{ Figure {\ref {Figure 6}d}}, entailing the rotation of Te slabs -- a structural disorder that has also been observed in vacancy-type $\rm MgNi_2TeO_6$ (\textbf{Supplementary Figure 47}), vacancy-type $\rm MgZn_2TeO_6$ (\textbf{Supplementary Figure 48}) and honeycomb-layered $\rm Na_3Ni_2SbO_6$\cite {xiao2020}.